Blue Ribbon Recipe

 This dessert looks intimidating, but it's quite easy to make.
 It's light, chewy and delicious.
-Besides looking beautiful, the fresh fruit on top adds tons of flavor.
+Besides looking beautiful, the fresh fruit adds a lot of flavor.
+We used what Vicki suggested but customize with your favorites or what looks best at the market.
+While it may change the color slightly, we love the flavor vanilla extract gave the pavlova.
 A lovely dessert for showers, ladies luncheons or a special occasion.
-I bet you can even make these smaller for individual servings.
+You can even make these smaller for individual servings.

 Note: We did have an issue finding superfine sugar and pulsed regular sugar in the food processor - very easy.
-Also, we added vanilla to the whipped egg whites.
-It did change the color, but we loved the vanilla flavor it gave the pavlova.
+The Test Kitchen

 How to Make Australian Pavlova

 - When separating eggs, be careful there is NO yolk in the whites as this will keep whites from beating properly.
 In a large very clean bowl, beat whites and pinch of salt til glossy and softly peak.
 Do not overbeat.
 Add the superfine sugar 1 Tbsp at a time until mixture makes firm, glossy peaks, but is not dry.
 Sift corn starch softly over whites and fold in with lemon juice and vanilla.

 - Spoon mixture over the circle, mounding in center and then spread outward to make a circle with a slight depression in the center.
 Bake for 1 hour.
 Turn off oven and cool in oven for 2 hours.
 Store in airtight container.
 Best if served the same day.
 If it cracks or sinks, fill with cream when finishing just before serving.